drachenfliger13/drachenfliger13/README.md

 ## Hi there 👋

+Welcome to my Github

+as you can see, there is not much to explore...

+But the world has sooooo much, meaning I am learning and not ready to publish my code **yet** , maybe another time.

+My primarily used languages are C#, Python, Java looking foreword to learning Rust

+Also other important things like pipelines and Documentation are Fields I am currently exploring.

+I hope, that I soon can have an even more welcoming Page and can share a little more about me :3
 <!--
 **drachenfliger13/drachenfliger13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.